 Shareholder meetings also need to be addressed, including being notified of the meeting and proxy voting.
 Any normal, annual, or special meetings should be discussed in this section.
 An annual meeting is required for each corporation, so it's an important section of the bylaws.
 The procedure for how the corporation will conduct its record keeping should be included, such as the rules for preparing and inspecting the records and locating the corporate record book.

 A Conflict of Interest Provision also needs to be included in the bylaws.
 This protects the company from any IRS penalties that can happen if the IRS finds the organization provided unfair benefits to its members, directors, or others.
 It prevents the director from having an unfair advantage due to their position.
 Any director who might benefit from an issue should not vote on that matter.
-If a conflict occurs, the director should disclose that right away so they won't be removed from voting.
+If a conflict occurs, the director should disclose that right away, so they won't be removed from voting.

 Bylaws should have certain rules about how they can be changed.
 They should state who can recommend amendments and how they will be voted on.
-The bylaws need to be current and accurate so they represent the organization of their membership.
-Bylaws should be changed every five years so they stay up-to-date with the rules and regulations.
+The bylaws need to be current and accurate, so they represent the organization of their membership.
+Bylaws should be changed every five years, so they stay up to date with the rules and regulations.
 The financial (or fiscal) year should also be stated.
 Any rules on approving loans, contracts, stock certificates, checks, and other types of corporate resolutions will need to be included in the bylaws.
 They should also include financial inspections and audits of the corporate records.

 When Should Bylaws Be Written?

 Bylaws are written to clarify how officers become elected, the organization's purpose, and other basic issues related to the group operations.
 They're also written when an organization is going through a change related to its purpose or how the organization runs.
-If they want to apply for a non-profit status, they also need to be changed.
+If they want to apply for a nonprofit status, they also need to be changed.

-How are the Bylaws Used by the Board of Directors?
+How Are the Bylaws Used by the Board of Directors?

 Once the committee of the board of directors or the corporate directors has prepared the corporate bylaws, they need to be approved by the board.
 These are part of the corporate records and have to be placed where the Internal Revenue Service, the state, or another entity which would possibly want to audit the organization's records can view them.

-What is a Corporate Resolution?
+What Is a Corporate Resolution?

 One of the most important parts of the board is enacting resolutions, as described in the bylaws.
 Resolutions are decisions which the board will make.
 They need to be in a very specific format and recorded in the board meeting minutes.

-What is the Difference Between Bylaws and Articles of Incorporation?
+What Is the Difference Between Bylaws and Articles of Incorporation?

 Corporate bylaws will be written by the owners of the corporation when the business is founded.
 The Articles of Incorporation will need to be filed with the state.
 They do not need to be filed with the federal government.
 These will state the basic outline of the company and provide general information, such as who is in charge of organizing the corporation.
 They also provide how many shares the corporation can issue and if it applies, the name of the Board of Directors and the location of the corporation.
 The Articles of Incorporation will vary between each corporation, but don't get into detail about the structure or operations.
 This is handled by the company's bylaws.
-The Articles of Incorporation are filed with the state and a fee will be paid to amend these.
+The Articles of Incorporation are filed with the state, and a fee will be paid to amend these.

 How Do You Write Bylaws?

-Organizations will need to consider if they really need bylaws and what the purpose of them will be for their company.
-Non-profit organizations need them to serve as a legal document that the organization must uphold.
+Organizations will need to considered if they really need bylaws and what the purpose of them will be for their company.
+Nonprofit organizations need them to serve as a legal document that the organization must uphold.
 Organizations that provide a direct service don't always have bylaws apply to them as a whole.
 Instead, they might delineate the board's power instead of the director.
 It's important to decide who will write the bylaws and how they will be written and approved.
 One person should be in charge of writing the first draft and making any additional changes.
-If they are too complex or too long, the writing tasks can be divided up so several people divide up different sections.
+If they are too complex or too long, the writing tasks can be divided up, so several people divide up different sections.

 The group in charge of approving the bylaws needs to meet at least once to put together an outline before the writer begins writing the bylaws.
 The first draft may be easy for one person to complete or may require multiple members to work together on it depending on how much the organization will operate.
 It's best to write general information first and leave specific information for later.
 Filing in a general bylaws outline will be easier than writing it from scratch for the first draft.
 It should clearly contain the name and reason for the organization.
 This can be done by stating the words, "This organization shall be known as" or "The official name of this organization is."
 Define if the group's purpose is social, political, service, or something else.